unoplatform/uno.chefs/doc/toolkit/ItemsRepeaterExtensions.md

 uid: Uno.Recipes.ItemsRepeaterExtensions
 ---

-# How to enable common selection policies on the ItemsRepeater control
+# How to enable selection on the ItemsRepeater control

 ## Problem